 What Others Say

-- The Law Society Legal Excellence Awards 2019 commended the Hausfeld team, including Ingrid Gubbay and Wessen Jazrawi by shortlisting them for the 'Access to Justice' award, for its work on the ‘Hausfeld, Free Periods and Red Box Project’.
+- The Law Society Legal Excellence Awards 2019 shortlisted the Hausfeld team for the 'Access to Justice' award, commending its work on the ‘Hausfeld, Free Periods and Red Box Project’.

 - Ingrid was featured as ‘Lawyer in the News’ for her work on Period Poverty. – The Law Society, January 2019